NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 * New Projects
     * PECGS-COPECC: Participant Engagement and Cancer Genome Sequencing Network - Center for Optimization of Participant Engagement for Cancer Characterization (dbGaP phs003985)
         * Includes RNA-Seq and clinical supplements
-    * APOLLO-BRCA-1: Applied Proteogenomics OrganizationaL Learning and Outcomes - BReast CAncer - 1 (dbGaP phs003636)
+    * APOLLO-BRCA-1: Applied Proteogenomics OrganizationaL Learning and Outcomes - Proteogenomic analysis of tumors from young women with breast cancer (dbGaP phs003636)
         * Includes RNA-Seq

 * New Cases from Existing Projects